sebastianbo2/codeforces/README.md

 sorted by difficulty

-some (not all) problems are explained at the top of the code
+most problems are explained at the top of the code